opensupporter/osdi-docs/record_donation.md

 Some systems may attempt to match people sent via the Record Donation Helper to existing people in the database and update their record instead of creating a new person.
 The method used for matching will be detailed in that system's documentation.

+When using the Record Donation Helper, tagging and list membership info may be added at the same time as well, eliminating the need for multiple POST operations to store that information.

 The response to a Record Donation Helper POST is the full representation of the donation.

 Some initial implementations may only support helpers -- direct RESTful access may not be supported.
 In those cases, the _links section may be omitted in responses.